JBEI/jqmm/README.md

 Clone this github repository and test the library by running the jupyter notebooks (http://jupyter.org/).
 To check that everything is installed properly, run notebook B1, or the "Quick tests" in notebook A0.
 Then choose tests from the other jupyter notebooks as desired.

-A docker version of this library can be downloaded at https://github.com/JBEI/jqmm-docker, for ease of installation.
+For ease of installation, a docker version of this library can be downloaded at https://github.com/JBEI/jqmm/tree/master/dockerContainer.
 Library dependencies can be found in /dockerContainer/requirements.txt

 ## License